barseghyanartur/ska/README.rst

 ===================================================
 Lets you easily sign data, using symmetric-key algorithm encryption.
 Allows you to validate signed data and identify possible validation errors.
 Uses sha1/hmac for signature encryption.
-Comes with shortcut function for signing (and validating) dictionaries and URLs.
+Comes with shortcut functions for signing (and validating) dictionaries and URLs.

 Key concepts
 ===================================================